-SANTIAM RIVER (NORTH FORK): steelhead, Chinook, trout
+SANTIAM RIVER (NORTH FORK): steelhead, Chinook

-SANTIAM RIVER (NORTH FORK) above DETROIT: (trout)
+SANTIAM RIVER (NORTH FORK) above DETROIT:

-SANTIAM RIVER (SOUTH FORK): steelhead, Chinook, trout, bass
+SANTIAM RIVER (SOUTH FORK): steelhead, Chinook, bass

 SHERIDAN POND: trout

 To get to Sheridan Pond, take Hwy.
 18 to Exit 33 onto Balston Rd.
 Go south on Balston Rd. approximately half a mile and turn left onto a gravel road leading about a quarter mile to the pond.

 SILVER CREEK RESERVOIR: trout, catfish

-Stocked the week of June 23 with 2,600 legal-sized rainbow trout and 250 half-pounders.
+Stocked in June with 2,600 legals and 200 “pounders.”
 This is a 65-acre reservoir on Silver Creek 2.5 miles south of Silverton on Hwy.
 214.